Early Weight Averaging meets High Learning Rates for LLM Pre-training: Experimental Setup

-For both the test generalization and zero-shot experiments, we evaluate model checkpoints trained starting 21K steps to 141K steps (recall that subsequent checkpoints are 1K steps apart).
-Moreover, we choose to slide the averaging window at 3K steps (i.e. $\mathsf{interval}=\text{3K}$) and average last $\mathsf{k}$ intermediate checkpoints as discussed in \method{} algorithm (refer \cref{alg:lawa_algo}).
-Our selection of $\mathsf{LAWA}$ parameters such as $\mathsf{k}$ = 5 and start step =21K are based on the observations discussed in \cref{sec:abl} and \cref{sec:sup exps}.

-In the context of zero-shot evaluation, we provide a natural language description of the downstream task, along with a textual example.
+We conduct zero-shot evaluation on the Pythia LLMs.
+For zero-shot evaluation we provide a natural language description of the downstream task, along with a textual example.
 The models then generate responses that are either open-ended or discriminatively select a proposed answer.
-This evaluation setup serves as a robust academic benchmark, as it assesses Pythia models of various scales on reasonably large PILE subsets and downstream datasets, both in terms of test performance and zero-shot generalization.
+This evaluation setup serves as a robust academic benchmark, as it assesses Pythia models of various scales on reasonably large PILE subsets and downstream datasets, both in terms of test performance and zero-shot.
+For both the test generalization and zero-shot experiments, we evaluate model checkpoints starting 21K steps to 141K steps (recall that subsequent checkpoints are 1K steps apart).
+Moreover, we choose to slide the averaging window at 3K steps (i.e. $\mathsf{interval}=\text{3K}$) and average last $\mathsf{k}$ intermediate checkpoints as discussed in \method{} algorithm (Algorithm \ref{alg:lawa_algo}).
+Our selection of \method{} parameters such as $\mathsf{k}$ = 5 and start step = 21K are based on the experiments discussed in Section \ref{sec:abl}.